homo-sapiens/vigilant-octo-chainsaw/README.md

 ![](screenshots/projectTemplate-selection.png)

 - Also you can use file templates.
-Confirm you see a PunicApp File Templates category after pressed `New File...` , as seen below.
+Confirm you see a PunicApp File Templates category under iOS, after you pressed `New File...` , as seen below.

 ![](screenshots/fileTemplate-selection.png)